troglobit/merecat/README.md

 user@example:~/merecat/> sudo make install
 ```

+Cross compiling Merecat for an another target is possible by setting the
+`--host` flag to the configure script.
+This is well documented in the
+[GNU Documentation][configure].
+Note: ususally the `--build` system is
+automatically detected.

 > Merecat builds silently by default.
 To see the compiler output, disable
 > silent mode in `configure`, or build with `make V=1`.